jethr0-1/DeAuthAll/README.md

 # Installation
 You can either run the install.sh script (which installs all required dependencies), or you can run full-install.sh, which not only installs all the dependencies but also makes a copy of the deauth script, then places it in your /usr/bin directory and exports it's path to your .bashrc so you can run the script just by typing deauthall!

+# Why is this script better?
+You might be thinking, 'Why is this script better than running the command myself?'
+This program not only runs the command automatically, but it will also automatically start again if the target AP resets itself to kick you out.
+This means that it will deauthenticate every wireless device on the network infinitely until it gets stopped.

+# Future Updates
+In a future update to this program, I plan to make the ENTIRE process automatic.
+This means automatically starting monitor mode (allowing the user to see all available target networks) AND automatically performing the attack.